THUDM/OAG-taxo/README.md

 This work is mainly based on the work of [TaxoEnrich](https://github.com/minhaoJ2/TaxoEnrich).
 We choose it because it has many available models and trainers.

+### Environment

+You need to prepare an environment of cuda10 + dgl0.4.0.
+It can be only used on the Graphics Card below 30.

+Install requirements.txt via ```pip install -r requirements.txt```

 ### Data Preparation

 If you want to try the dataset of Mag-CS, Mag-full, and our own dataset on these models, we have prepared the dataset [here](https://drive.google.com/drive/folders/1Yl5pQKCGytJPgxghs-M4kVzf7bJV200c?usp=sharing)